JerichoFletcher/mechanical-warfare/README.md

 ---

 Or, you could let GitHub Actions build the `.jar` file for you.
-Simply add the file index, commit, and push the changes via the bash.
+Simply track the changed files, commit, and push the changes via the bash.
 Go to your forked repository, check the `Actions` tab.
 There, you should see the most recent commit pushes you've done.
 Select the most recent commit with green checkmark _(indicates that it didn't fail to build)_, and download the uploaded artifact. <br>

 The downloaded artifact is a `.zip` file, you have to manually unzip it to actually get the `.jar` file.
 The `.jar` file should be compatible for both android and desktop.